 Mrs. Denise Harnden

 Welcome to Joe Hamilton Elementary School.
 I am proud to say that I am currently in my 36th year as an educator in Del Norte Schools.
 I was a teacher for 26 years teaching in all grades from Kindergarten through high school.
-This will be the start of my ninth year as a Principal.
-Eight of these years have been spent at Joe Hamilton School.
+This will be the start of my tenth year as a Principal.
+Nine of these years have been spent at Joe Hamilton School.
 It is my pleasure to work with the staff, students, and families at Joe Hamilton and I am looking forward to another great year.

 At Joe Hamilton School we implement PBIS(Positive Behaviors and Supports).
 We are always mindful of Safe, Respectful, and Responsible choices.
 The staff continues to dedicate themselves to developing both academic and social/emotional curriculum for all students.